 BS, Biology, University of North Carolina at Greensboro

-Kineka Hull, PhD, is a public health scientist with expertise in studying youth and young adult risk behaviors, sexuality and contraceptive use among African American women, sexual abuse prevention, and working with diverse, historically marginalized, underserved, and rural populations.
-She has led studies focusing on comprehensive sexual and reproductive health, pregnancy prevention, healthy communication, and COVID-19.
+Kineka Hull, PhD, MSPH is a public health scientist with expertise in studying youth and young adult risk behaviors, adolescent health, reproductive health, contraceptive use, and sexual abuse prevention.
+She has led studies focusing on comprehensive reproductive health, pregnancy prevention, healthy communication, health workforce development, and COVID-19.
 Dr. Hull has worked with community-based organizations, academia, and health departments on strategic planning, organizational capacity building, infrastructure/staffing needs, sustainability, and succession planning.

-Before joining RTI, Dr. Hull served as principal investigator for a North Carolina Department of Health and Human Services Teen Pregnancy Prevention Initiative–funded project that organized 13 youth-serving stakeholders and provided county-wide sexual health education to 6th- to 9th-graders.
+Before joining RTI, Dr. Hull served as principal investigator for a North Carolina Department of Health and Human Services Teen Pregnancy Prevention Initiative–funded project that organized 13 youth-serving stakeholders and provided county-wide reproductive health education to 6th- to 9th-graders.
 This project reduced the county's teen pregnancy rate from 3rd to 10th in the state over 4 years.
-She was awarded the 2018 Lisa Clarke Bridge Builder Award for her work based on impact; establishing communication between multiple health-serving agencies; reducing health disparity; moving best practices from theory to action; and increasing advocacy for women, children, and families.
-Dr. Hull also led a Historically Black Colleges and Universities (HBCU) community-based intervention to increase the diversity of COVID-19 contact tracers.
-Her project trained and employed diverse, culturally competent, and responsive contact tracers and health coaches to assist with the North Carolina COVID-19 response.
+She was awarded the Lisa Clarke Bridge Builder Award for her work based on impact; establishing communication between multiple health-serving agencies; reducing health outcomes, moving best practices from theory to action; and increasing advocacy for women, children, and families.
+Dr. Hull also led a Historically Black Colleges and Universities (HBCU) community-based intervention to increase the number of COVID-19 contact tracers and health coaches to assist with the North Carolina COVID-19 response.

 Get in Touch